lrspeiser/sigmagravity/derivations/DERIVATION_SUMMARY.md

 ### DON'T Say:
 - "All parameters are derived from first principles"
-- "No free parameters" (still have ξ, and others are only motivated)
+- "No free parameters" (still have f_geom empirical, and others are only motivated)
 - "f_geom = π × 2.5 from NFW projection" (arithmetic error)
 - "p = 1/4 from Fresnel zones" (physics not verified)
+- "ξ = (2/3)×R_d from first principles" (coefficient is fitted, 40% error from data)

 ### Honest Framing:
-"Σ-Gravity provides a theoretical framework where the structure of the enhancement function emerges from coherence physics, with one rigorously derived parameter (n_coh), two numerically constrained parameters (A₀, ℓ₀), and three physically motivated parameters (p, g†, A_max).
+"Σ-Gravity provides a theoretical framework where the structure of the enhancement function emerges from coherence physics, with one rigorously derived parameter (n_coh), two numerically constrained parameters (A₀, ℓ0), and four physically motivated parameters (p, g†, A_max, ξ).
 One parameter (f_geom) remains empirical."

+### Regarding ξ:
+"ξ is expected to scale with the disk scale radius R_d based on coherence arguments.
+The phenomenological value ξ ≈ 5 kpc is consistent with typical SPARC galaxies having R_d ≈ 3-8 kpc, though the precise coefficient remains to be determined from data."

 ---